-The System's staff supplied member data as of June 30, 2011.
+The System's staff supplied member data as of June 30, 2012.
 While we did not audit this data, we did perform various tests to ensure that it was internally consistent, consistent with the prior year's data, and was reasonable overall.
 Information provided for active members includes: name, identification number, sex, a code indicating whether the member was active or inactive, date of birth, service, salary, date of last contribution, and accumulated member contributions without interest.
-Two salary rates were reported for each member as of July 1, 2011, one used for computing benefits and one for contribution purposes.
 For retired members, data includes: name, an identification number, sex, date of birth, date of retirement, amount of benefit (original, COLA, gross), a code indicating the option elected and the type of retiree (service retiree, disabled retiree, beneficiary), and if applicable, the joint pensioner's date of birth and sex.